Side Street (1929 film)

-Side Street is a 1929 American Pre-Code film featuring the only screen teaming of all three Moore Brothers (Tom, Owen, and Matt), each of them major silent film stars.
+Side Street is a 1929 American Pre-Code drama film featuring the only screen teaming of all three Moore Brothers (Tom, Owen, and Matt), each of them major silent film stars.
 George Raft also makes an uncredited appearance as a professional dancer — which Raft was at the time — dancing to the song "Take a Look at Her Now", sung by June Clyde.
 Side Street was directed by Malcolm St. Clair with a screenplay by George O'Hara and Jane Murfin, based on a story by St. Clair, which was adapted by John Russell.